-7.3.6 ARTICLE 6. - Capital Reserve Fund-Unanticipated Educational Expenses
+7.3.6 ARTICLE 6. -Capital Reserve Fund-Unanticipated Educational Expenses

 Shall the Sanborn Regional School District Vote to raise and appropriate up to Fifty Thousand Dollars (\$50,000) to be placed in the Capital Reserve Fund-Unanticipated Educational Expenses established at the 2019 Annual Meeting.
 This sum to come from June 30 fund balance available for transfer on July 1 instead of returning the money to the community.
 No amount to be raised from taxation.
-Recommended by the Budget Committee In Favor: Opposed:

-Estimated Tax Impact Kingston: \$0.00 /\$1,000 Newton: \$0.00 /\$1,000
+Recommended by the Budget Committee e In Favor:Opposed: Recommended by the Sanborn Regiona al School Board In Favor:Opposed: Estimated Tax Impact Kingston: \$0.00 ) /\$1,000 Newton: \$0.00 /\$1,000